 It’s much easier to relax when all you can hear is bubbles.

 Most of us are aware of the positive effects of meditation, of taking time out to calm our minds.
-Those unfamiliar can check this article on Neuropathy Help, it was very illuminating even for a seasoned person such as myself.
+Those unfamiliar can check these nerve control 911 reviews on Neuropathy Help, it was very illuminating even for a seasoned person such as myself that suffers from nerve damage.
 But we also know that this is much easier said than done.
 With our often hectic schedules meditation tends to slip to the bottom of our priorities.
 Even when we do find the time, we struggle as our minds tend to wander and take us off course.
 This is where scuba diving comes in.
 Underwater meditation is highly accessible.
 As scuba divers, we achieve a meditative state of mind almost every time we enter the water, becoming more aware of our bodies as we connect our breathing with our movement.

 The sensations of diving can create a deep sense of calmness that is much more difficult to achieve on land.
 The ocean provides the perfect place to quiet your mind and truly focus on the present moment.
 Your phone won’t ring underwater and you can’t be distracted by social media.
 You don’t have to make a mental effort to get away from the real world because physically, you already have!
 Scuba diving provides your brain with serene alternatives to focus on; from the abundant marine life, to the colourful corals, and array of beautiful blue hues.